Blood sausage: Mongolia

 The Yasa permitted the eating of animal blood and entrails, which was previously forbidden, and blood sausage is now popular in Mongolia.

 Today, Mongolian blood sausage is sometimes prepared using the khorkhog method.

 Japan

 The general Japanese term for blood sausage is kecchōzume (血腸詰め).
 After the introduction of agriculture from the Asian continent in ancient times, Japanese culture was traditionally averse to blood.
 As a result, blood-based foods are uncommon in Japanese cuisine.

 Before 1945, remote villages in Tochigi Prefecture (formerly Shimotsuke Province) were known to produce soresore (それゝゝ), a blood sausage made by filling tied-off sections of deer or bear intestine with the animal's blood and boiling them in a metal pot over an open fire until the blood coagulated.
 Once the blood had solidified, the sausage was cut into circular slices and served with soy sauce.
 Matagi hunters of the former Dewa and Mutsu Provinces are known to have made blood sausage using deer intestine and hoshii (糒しい), or dehydrated boiled rice, as filler.
-Blood sausage is believed to have been introduced to Japan from the Jurchens.
+The Japanese are believed to have first discovered Jurchen blood sausage during the Hamgyong campaign in 1592.